i000o/fem-blog-preview/README.md

 ## Approach

-I approached this task with more confidence since I knew to keep it simple and use a Flex layout with a `code`flex-direction: column;.
+I approached this task with more confidence since I knew to keep it simple and use a Flex layout with a `flex-direction: column;`.

-Again, I wrote down every HTML element I could see and some initial styles like `code`background-color`code`.
+Again, I wrote down every HTML element I could see and some initial styles like `background-color`.

 ## Screenshot